project-imprimis/libprimis/doc/engine.md

 location and its speed, the maximum time in flight must be calculated by the range by the speed.

+### 3.3 Bouncers

+Bouncers are entirely unrelated to jumppad entities and are the name given to the particles which can bounce off of surfaces.
+Bouncers do not interfere with players in any way, and are capable of bouncing off of geometry for an arbitrary number of times before being deleted and replaced with a decal.

+Bouncers have two implemented types, gibs (bits of dead players) and debris, and are defined by a set of twelve unique parameters as well as being a child of the general `physent` class of game objects.

+Unlike projectiles, which are parameterized in terms of maximum range, bouncers are parameterized in terms of their lifetime.

+The twelve unique parameters that bouncers have are as follows:

+* int `lifetime`
+* int `bounces`
+* float `lastyaw`
+* float `roll`
+* bool `local`
+* gameent `*owner`
+* int `bouncetype`
+* int `variant`
+* vec `offset`
+* int `offsetmillis`
+* int `id`

 # 6 Actors
 ---